thejsway/thejsway/manuscript/chapter24.md

 In this chapter, you'll discover how to create JavaScript applications outside the browser thanks to a technology called Node.js.

-## TL;DR

-* **Node.js** (or simply Node) is a platform built on Chrome's JavaScript engine (V8) to create JavaScript applications outside the browser.

-* Node emphasizes modularity: instead of being monolithic, applications are designed as a set of small, focused **modules** working together to achieve the desired behavior.

-* Node adheres to the [CommonJS](http://requirejs.org/docs/commonjs.html) module format.
-It provides a `require()` for loading a module.

-* Inside a module, the `module.exports` object is used to export pieces of code.
-You can **add properties** to it to export element.
-You can also **reassign** `module.exports` to export only a specific element.

-* Node provides a way to structure an application under the form of a **package**.
-A package is a folder containing an application described by a `package.json` file.
-The default entry point of a package is the `index.js` file.

-* Package versions are defined using the **semantic versioning** format: a three-digit string of the form `MAJOR.MINOR.PATCH`.
-This format facilitates the management of **dependencies** between packages.

-* [npm](https://www.npmjs.com) (Node Package Manager) is the standard package manager for the Node ecosystem.
-It consists of a command line client and an online registry of public packages accessed by the client.
-This registry is the largest ecosystem of open source libraries in the world.

-* The main npm commands are `npm install` (to install all the dependencies of a package or adding a new one) and `npm update` (to update all the packages and install missing ones according to `package.json`).

-* Once installed through npm, packages defined as dependencies are stored in the `node_modules/` subfolder and can be loaded as modules using `require()`.

-* Some packages (containing only executable files or no entry point) cannot be loaded as modules.
-Some modules (single JavaScript files) are not packages.

 ## Introducing Node.js

 ### A bit of history